cvxgrp/scs/README.md

 ```

 on your instance of `ScsConeProgram`, which will return an instance of
-`ScsSolutionution`, containing the solution and information about the run.
+`ScsSolution`, containing the solution and information about the run.

 ### Using SCS in R